 Pu-erh is a type of tea which has undergone unique processing distinct from black tea, and is also referred to as ‘dark’ tea in the West.
 Many varieties of pu-erh are produced and it is a particular speciality of Yunnan Province.
 The name Pu-erh comes from Pu’er, which was an important place for tea trading in ancient China.

 Pu-erh tea undergoes a unique production process, during which the tea leaves are dried and rolled after which they undergo secondary microbial fermentation and oxidation.
 This unique processing sets it apart from black tea and means that pu-erh fits within the separate dark teas category.
 The tea is most commonly pressed into various shapes (domes, disks, bricks, etc) or can be left loose and the gradual fermentation and maturation process continues further during storage.
-These Yongde Raw Pu-erh Pearls have been pressed into small round shapes, which are like large pearls.
-As this is a raw (sheng) pu-erh, the ageing process has been happening slowly and naturally since spring 2013.
+These Yongde Raw Pu-erh Pearls have been pressed into small round shapes, which are like large dragon pearls.
+As this is a raw (sheng) pu-erh, the ageing process has been happening slowly and naturally since spring 2017.
 These types of teas improve with age if they are stored properly, however this tea is perfectly drinkable now and makes a very nice drink indeed!

 Yongde Raw Pu-erh Pearls tea has been shaped and then wrapped in foil for storage.
 When you remove the foil wrapping, you can see rather large very densely compressed leaves with silvery tips.
 Each pearl produces a medium strength liquor that is satisfying and balanced – a little sweet with a slightly savoury finish.
-The flavours of this tea are fresh forest-like, with a woody character and notes of apricots and fruits.
+The flavours of this tea are fresh forest-like, with a woody and savoury character and sweet notes of apricots and citrus fruits.
 Each infusion changes the flavours, so make sure to experiment by brewing this tea many times!